himeL9137/ProjectShadowCasino/replit.md

 5. **Phase 4**: Remove mock implementations

 ## Recent Changes
+- **July 6, 2025**: Enhanced admin user system and advertisement exclusions
+  - Created two new admin users: shadowTalha (password: talha1122) and shadowKaran (password: karan1122)
+  - Both new admins have identical privileges to shadowHimel with 61029.00 BDT balance
+  - Updated advertisement system to exclude ALL admin users (role-based + username-based checks)
+  - Modified AutoRedirect, PermanentAdvertisement, Advertisement, and AdBlockBypass components
+  - All admin users now get no advertisements regardless of authentication method
+  - Enhanced unauthenticated user protection - no ads shown to users who haven't logged in
 - **July 5, 2025**: Configured advertisement system exclusion for shadowHimel user
   - Modified AutoRedirect component to check user authentication and skip all advertisement functionality for shadowHimel
   - Added checks in executeRedirect function to prevent any redirects for shadowHimel user